Rothamsted/knetminer-lightgraph/doc/project/MapBenchmarks.md

 # Generic benchmarks with on-disk maps

-Benchmarks in this paragraphs are to test basic features of MapDB (or, later, of ChronicleMap) and using data of basic types (int, strings).
+Benchmarks in this paragraphs are to test basic features of MapDB (or, later, of ChronicleMap or other similar on-disk implementations of Map and collections) and using data of basic types (int, strings).

+Some notes on how to arrange a first Maven project are reported.

 ## Map of strings
 * Create MapDB of <String, String> (let's call it `data`), populate it with datasetSize random entries,